brotatotes/bht-automation/bht gen 3/Luke/Chapter 18/Luke 18 2 bht.md

 ### Albert Barnes:
 1. "He that has no regard for God can be expected to have none for man."
 2. "Our Lord has here indirectly taught us what ought to be the character of a judge that he 'should' fear God and regard the rights of man."
-3. "Regarded man - cared not for man.
-Had no respect for the opinions or the rights of man."
+3. "Had no respect for the opinions or the rights of man."

 ### Marvin Vincent:
 1. Regarded [εντρεπομενος] .
 See on Matthew 21:37.

 ### Philip Schaff:
-1. "Who feared not God, and regarded not man."
+1. "The expression is not an uncommon designation of an unprincipled and reckless person."
-2. "The expression is not an uncommon designation of an unprincipled and reckless person."
+2. "Religious motives and even social influences set no check to his selfish recklessness."
-3. "Religious motives and even social influences set no check to his selfish recklessness."
+3. "The ordinary municipal judge, appointed in accordance with Deuteronomy 16:18."

 ### Archibald T. Robertson:
 1. "This was a 'hard-boiled' judge who knew no one as his superior."